kafuji/Sakura_Poselib/README.md

-# Pose Library Plus
+# Sakura Poselib

-Pose Library Plus is an add-on for Blender 2.8 and later.
+Sakura Poselib is an add-on for Blender.
 It was created to replace the pose library, which will be gradually phased out in the Blender 3 series.
 With this add-on, you can easily save, manage, and apply poses.

+# Supported Version

+Blender 2.8 or later

 ## Features